NEC-PROJECTS-2023/DB7/README.md

 # DB7
 Car Price Prediction using Machine Learning

-M vinesh
-y veeranjaneyulu
-N.sanjeeva reddy
+### Team Members
+1. M.Vinesh
+2. Y.Veeranjaneyulu
+3. N.Sanjeeva Seddy

+### Introduction
-Abstract— The car price prediction project using machine learning is used to develop a predictive model that can accurately estimate best price of a car based on various factors such as the make and
+The car price prediction project using machine learning is used to develop a predictive model that can accurately estimate best price of a car based on various factors such as the make and